Wisconsin vs. Purdue NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- So far this season, 50% of Purdue's games (3/6) have had more combined points than Saturday's over/under of 40.
+- Purdue and its opponents have combined to score more than 40 points in three of six games this season.

-- Saturday's over/under is 3.4 points lower than the two team's combined 43.4 points per game average.
+- Saturday's total is 3.4 points lower than the two team's combined 43.4 points per game average.

-- This contest's over/under is 6.7 points above the 33.3 these two squads combine to surrender per game this season.
+- The 33.3 combined points per game that these two squads have allowed this season are 6.7 fewer than the 40 over/under in this contest.

 - The average total in Badgers games this season is 45, five points more than Saturday's over/under of 40.

-- The 40-point total for this game is 13.8 points below the 53.8 points per game average total in Boilermakers games this season.
+- The 40-point over/under for this game is 13.8 points below the 53.8 points per game average total in Boilermakers games this season.

 Wisconsin Stats and Trends

-- When Wisconsin puts up more than 14 points, it is 2-2 against the spread and 3-1 overall.
+- Wisconsin is 2-2 against the spread and 3-1 overall in games when it scores more than 14 points.

-- Wisconsin is 2-3 against the spread and 3-2 overall when the team piles up more than 294.8 yards.
+- When Wisconsin churns out over 294.8 yards, the team is 2-3 against the spread and 3-2 overall.

 - This year, the Badgers have turned the ball over 15 times, nine more than the Boilermakers' takeaways (6).